NicoleFaye/LED-Reminder/README.md

 - `ledX_fixed_interval_seconds`: (for fixed_interval mode)

 ## Usage
-1. Power on the device
+1. Connect to the device via USB to a computer to access the configuration file
-2. Connect to the device via USB to access the configuration file
+2. Edit the `settings.txt` file as needed
-3. Edit the `settings.txt` file as needed
+3. Safely eject the device and restart it to apply changes

-4. Safely eject the device and restart it to apply changes
+- You can delete the `settings.txt` file to reset to defaults on next boot
-5. (Optional) Delete the `settings.txt` file to reset to defaults on next boot
+- Upon connecting to wifi, all 5 LEDs will blink 3 times to indicate successful connection

 ## LED Modes